six50/sixfifty/_posts/2017-05-16-election-data-roundup-may-16th.md

 date:    2017-05-16 09:00:00 +0100
 tags:    roundup polling battlegrounds releavers
 authors: dan-howarth
-intro:   Is there evidence for pollster "herding" in current polling?
+intro:   Is there evidence for pollster herding in current polling?
 Tories are due for a large victory in Scotland if local election success translates into general election votes.
-A new category of voter, the "Re-Leaver", is defined.
+A new category of voter, the Re-Leaver, is defined.
 Why polls are imperfect predictors of election results.
-excerpt: Is there evidence for pollster "herding" in current polling?
+excerpt: Is there evidence for pollster herding in current polling?
 Tories are due for a large victory in Scotland if local election success translates into general election votes.
 A new category of voter, the "Re-Leaver", is defined.
 Why polls are imperfect predictors of election results.
 ---

 _Is there evidence for pollster "herding" in current polling?
 Tories are due for a large victory in Scotland if local election success translates into general election votes.
 A new category of voter, the "Re-Leaver", is defined.
 Why polls are imperfect predictors of election results._